 - Campus Life

-Associate Dean of Engineering for Academic Affairs; Associate Professor of Electrical and Computer Engineering Affiliation: NYU Abu Dhabi
+Associate Dean of Engineering; Professor of Electrical and Computer Engineering Affiliation: NYU Abu Dhabi

 Education: MS and PhD, The University of California San Diego

 Research Areas: design-for-test, design-for-security, design for trust for VLSI circuits